Dunlavin Green executions: Background

 Beginning in 1796, the British government had begun raising yeomanry forces in Ireland.
-These forces, composed of both Catholics and Protestants, was raised to help defend against a possible French invasion of Ireland and to aid in the policing of the country.
+These forces, composed of both Catholics and Protestants, were raised to help defend against a possible French invasion of Ireland and to aid in the policing of the country.
 The United Irishmen had long threatened a rebellion in Ireland, which finally occurred in late May 1798.
 Major uprisings of the rebellion only occurred in Ulster, Wicklow and Wexford, a county in the province of Leinster.
 For several months prior to May 1798, Wicklow and many other areas of the country had been subject to martial law which had been imposed in an effort to prevent the long threatened rebellion.

 The campaign against the United Irishmen extended the military itself as some corps of yeomanry and militia, especially those with Catholic members, were suspected as United Irishmen infiltrators who had joined to get training and arms.
 Several days after the outbreak of the rebellion, the yeomanry and militia at Dunlavin were called out on parade and informed by their commanding officer that he had information on the identities of those in the corps who were affiliated with the United Irishmen among them.
 The officer did not actually have such information, but twenty-eight men fell for his bluff and came forward in hopes of receiving clemency.

 The twenty-eight who came forward were immediately arrested and imprisoned, several of them being subjected to flogging in an effort to extract information about the plans and organization of the United Irishmen.
 Those who were outed as affiliates of the United Irishmen were imprisoned in the Market House of Dunlavin, while their officers decided what to do with them.